Three Things to Know about Living in Manhattan

 The New York Attitude is Real

 New Yorkers are some of the most welcoming, loving people in America.
 They also want you to get the heck out of their way.
 Manhattanites know where they are going, and seriously own the streets of the city.
 So if you want to do well in Manhattan, don’t crowd the sidewalks, don’t bother anyone with headphones on, and never make eye contact with someone holding a clipboard– they either want your signature or your money.
+However, don’t be afraid to ask for help if you need it!
+Most New Yorkers are more than happy to lend a helping hand whether that’s giving you directions, pointing you to the nearest subway station, or just giving you their recommendation on the best restaurant in the area.

 A few other don’ts: Don’t call it the Big Apple.
 To anyone in the tristate area, Manhattan is just “The City” because it is the only city that matters.
 Don’t go to Times Square for NYE.
 It’s crowded and freezing, and way less fun than it looks on TV.
 Finally, don’t be afraid to be yourself.
 Got a freak flag?
 Let it fly in Manhattan.